st-tse/miami_road_closure/README.md

 Model hyperparameters were tuned based on performance of tweets predicting I-95 North traffic.
 Those hyperparameters were then used to build a model for each of the 12 roadway directions being investigated.

-When modeling based on all tweets in an hour, an SVC model of TFIDF Vectorized words gave the best results.
+When modeling based on all tweets in an hour, an <b>SVC model</b> of <b>TFIDF Vectorized</b> words gave the best results.
 This model had the following parameters:
 ~~~~
 tfidf = TfidfVectorizer(
         token_pattern='[a-zA-z]+ | [A-Za-z]+\-*\d+\W(?:[sS]outh|[Nn]orth|East|West|[NSEW]{1,2}|[nswe]{1,2})*',